RickStanley/neues-can/README.md

 # Neues-Can — Browserify, Gulp, Babel project bootstrap
 ## Tasks
+- `default`: build
 - `init`: initializes folders to be used
 - `clean`: clear public/ directory, except for public/img
 - `html`: partials injection into html, minfication and copy from src/*.html to public/
 - `images`: image minification and copy from src/img/* to public/img/
 - `bundle`: searchs for entries (src/js/*.js), watch for modifications, bundles (browserify, babelify and minify) and copy from src/js/*.js to public/js/
 - `sass`: scss compilation and transformation to css, bundles entries on the high level (src/scss/*.scss) to public/css/
-- `dev`: watches for deleted files and unlink them in their corresponding path in public/
+- `dev`: watches for modifications and setup tasks for development
 - `vendors`: bundles and unglify all vendors from src/js/vendors/ folder, if the folders doesn't exists, just create it
 - `watch`: watches for modifications